fscpscollaborative/fscps/README.md

 The template repository to use as starting point are:
 - https://github.com/ciellosinc/FSC-PS.FSC is the GitHub repository template for D365 FSC Extenstions.
 This is your starting point.
+- https://github.com/ciellosinc/FSC-PS.Retail is the GitHub repository template for D365 Legacy Retail Extenstions.
+This is your starting point.
-- https://github.com/ciellosinc/FSC-PS.Retail is the GitHub repository template for D365 Commerce Extenstions.
+- https://github.com/ciellosinc/FSC-PS.Commerce is the GitHub repository template for D365 Commerce Extenstions.
 This is your starting point.
 - https://github.com/ciellosinc/FSC-PS.ECommerce is the GitHub repository template for D365 ECommerce Extenstions.
 This is your starting point.

 The below usage scenarios takes you through how to get started and how to perform the most common tasks.